harness/developer-hub/docs/chaos-engineering/chaos-faults/cloud-foundry/cloud-foundry.md

 ### CF app container kill

-CF app container kill causes a Cloud Foundry app instance container to be killed and restarted.
+CF app container kill crashes (or kills) a Cloud Foundry app instance container and restarts it after a certain duration.

-- Checks resilience upon app instance crash due to container unavailability.
-- Validates the effectiveness of disaster recovery and high availability of the app.

 <accordion color="green">
 <summary>Use cases</summary>

-- Checks resilience upon app instance crash due to container unavailability.
+- Checks the resilience when the app instance crashes due to container unavailability.
 - Validates the effectiveness of disaster recovery and high availability of the app.

 </accordion>